University of Iceland main building

 Course Description

 Historical and historiographical survey of major topics in the history of the medieval North, with special emphasis on Iceland and Norway from the Viking Age into the fourteenth century.
-Topics include: power, kingship and state; law and feud; kinship, gender and social ties; religious and mental outlook(s); conversion, Christianity and church; economic conditions.
-Prior knowledge of the “factual” narrative is helpful but not necessary.
-Reading ability in German and/or the modern Scandinavian languages is also helpful but, again, not necessary (all mandatory readings are in English).
-Students produce a paper and lead discussion; no final exam.
+Topics include: Power, kingship and state; law and feud; kinship, gender and social ties; religious and mental outlook(s); conversion, Christianity and church; economic conditions.
+Prior knowledge of the “factual” narrative (textbook narrative) is helpful but not necessary.

 Language of instruction: English